-- The cost of mistakes, and
+- The current hot topic of robotics, and

-FUTURE DATES: 8 May and 12 June
+FUTURE DATES: 12 June

 Here's a list of companies that came along to our past three events (updated Jan 2017): Allport, Aricia Limited, Arrow Electronics, Backhouse Jones, BDP International, Bishopsgate, C S Supply Chains, CILT(UK), Collect+, Cranfield Uni, Damco, Data Interchange, Descartes, DGS Supply Chain, DP World, EIPC, Excello Law, Fraikin, Gartner, Harrison C White, Haulage Exchange, Hellmann Worldwide Logistics, John Lewis Partnership, LogistCompare, MapMechanics, Marks & Spencer, Mobius, Mott MacDonald, Noesis Logistics, Norbury Consulting, ParcelSpace, Philip Morris International, Savills, Shell, Signature Flatbreads, Smiths News, Spedition Services, Tata Global Beverages, Toolsgroup, TRL, University of Bedford, UPS, Witron, Yusen Logistics and more.